-May an alien who has been convicted of a felony and served a term in state prison be restored to citizenship by the governor?
+May an alien who has been convicted of a felony and served a term in State Prison be restored to citizenship by

-With your communication you enclosed a letter addressed to you by Mr. Frank Adler, who states that he was born in 1887, that his father received his final naturalization papers in 1894, and that the writer, Mr. Adler, was convicted of assault and sentenced to serve two years in the state prison dating from June 22, 1910; that he was released from said prison on the 24th day of December, 1911.
+With your communication you enclosed a letter addressed to you by Mr. Frank Adler, who states that he was born in 1887, that his father received his final naturalization papers in 1894, and that the writer, Mr. Adler, was convicted of assault and sentenced to serve two years in the State Prison dating from June 22, 1910; that he was released from said prison on the 24th day of December, 1911.

-It appears from this statement of facts that Mr. Adler's father having taken out his final papers of naturalization while Mr. Adler was still a minor, that he is now a citizen of the United States and hence may be restored the citizenship under the provisions of Sec.
+It appears from this statement of facts that Mr. Adler's father having taken out his final papers of naturalization while Mr. Adler was still a minor, that he is now a citizen of the United States and hence may be restored to citizenship under the provisions of Sec.
 9572, Revised Codes.

-Under the naturalization laws of the United States as they were in 1894 the naturalization of the father had the effect of naturalizing all minor children residing in the United States.
+Under the naturalization raws of the United States as they were in 1894 the naturalization of the fat er had the effect of naturalizing all minor children residing in the United States.

 Boyd v.
-Thayer, 143 U. S. 135, 177.
+1hayer, 143 U. S. 135, 177.